jweinreb-zz/jweinreb.github.io/_posts/2015-10-16-recession.md

 Plot the in-sample predicted probability of recession in blue, and the out-of-sample predictions in red.

+ {% marginfigure "fig1"  'assets/img/predict200.png' 'Predicted Probability of Recession in the US' %}

 {% highlight r %}
 x <- pred.in
 plot(x, xlab = "", ylab = "", col = "blue", lwd = 3, type = "n",